happening now

 The Writer in Residence program is presented in partnership with CityMag.

-sponsored studio recipien
+sponsored studio recipien, kayangan

 Kayangan Visual Arts Studio Residency 2025: Dai Trang Nguyen

-The Mill is thrilled to announce Dai Trang Nguyen as the recipient of the Kayangan Visual Arts Studio Residency in 2025.
+We are thrilled to announce Dai Trang Nguyen as the recipient of the Kayangan Visual Arts Studio Residency in 2025.
 The Mill’s Kayangan Visual Arts Studio Residency is supported by donors Geoff Martin and Sorayya Mahmood Martin, Arts SA and OzAsia Festival.

 Dai Trang will receive 6-months of studio space and an exhibition outcome in The Mill’s Gallery II as part of OzAsia Festival 2025.